hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Computational physics

-Computational physics is another not yet standard one in the physics curriculum.
+Computational physics is another not universally standard one in the physics curriculum.
 Though computational fluid dynamics (CFD) is one of the oldest examples of computational science, it rarely makes an appearance in computational physics courses, perhaps because students do not have the necessary theoretical background.
 Two exceptions that I know of include Landau et al. (2015) and Pang (2006, ch.
 9).
 A hydrodynamics problem is given as a project for the chapter on elliptic PDEs in Koonin & Meredith (1990).
+Fluid dynamics are briefly mentioned in Franklin (2013, Sec.
+5.1.5).

 ### Other courses